Some Motivic Properties of Gushel-Mukai Sixfolds: Families of hyper-K ahler varieties

 \begin{proof} The argument is basically the same for EPW double sextics and EPW double cubes.
 The only difference consists in taking $X^2$ for sextics and $X^3$ for cubes.
 We will then develop just the second case in detail.

-In \cite[5.4.2]{PPZ}, the authors construct certain HyperKähler sixfolds (that have the same numerical invariants as double EPW cubes) as moduli spaces $\mathcal{M}_{\sigma,\nu}(Kuz(X))$ of stable objects inside the Kuznetsov component of GM sixfolds.
+In \cite[5.4.2]{PPZ}, the authors construct certain hyper-Kähler sixfolds (that have the same numerical invariants as double EPW cubes) as moduli spaces $\mathcal{M}_{\sigma,\nu}(\mathcal{A}_X)$ of stable objects inside the Kuznetsov component of GM sixfolds.
 They also observe that a very general double EPW cube would coincide with one of these sixfolds (hence endowing the very general cube with a moduli space structure), once it is proven that $X$ and the associated double EPW cube have the same period point.
-In the forthcoming preprint \cite[Section 5 and Remark 5.7]{KKM}, the authors prove that the very general double EPW cube has the same period point as the double EPW sextic associated to the same Lagrangian data, and \cite[Prop.
-5.17]{PPZ} shows that the sextic and the GM variety have the same period point.
-Hence we can assume that the very general double EPW cube is a moduli space of stable objects.
+In the preprint \cite[Section 5 and Remark 5.7]{KKM}, the authors prove that this is indeed the case.
+Hence we may assume that the very general double EPW cube is a moduli space of stable objects.
 This means that, if $\mathcal{B}$ denotes the parameter space of GM sixfolds and $\mathcal{M}_{EPW3}$ the moduli space of double EPW cubes, then we have a commutative diagram

 Here $\mathcal{Z}$ stands for the universal family of double EPW cubes, and $\mathcal{Z}_\mathcal{B}$ denotes the base change.
 The map on the lower level of the diagram is given by taking the moduli space of stable objects with a given Mukai vector.